Get back to not thinking about your feet.

-A doctor can usually diagnose a bunion by looking at it.
+Your practitioner can usually diagnose a bunion during a routine examination.
 A foot x-ray can show an abnormal angle between the big toe and the foot and, in some cases, arthritis.

 When a bunion first begins to develop, take good care of your feet and wear wide-toed shoes.
 This can often solve the problem and prevent the need for any further treatment.
-It may help to wear felt or foam pads on the foot to protect the bunion, or devices called spacers to separate the first and second toes at night.
-These are available at drugstores.
-You can also try cutting a hole in a pair of old, comfortable shoes to wear around the house.
+It may help to wear felt or foam pads on the foot to protect the bunion, or devices called spacers to separate the affected toes.
+In some cases, orthotics can be helpful in offloading pressure from the affected joint.